hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 The Crimson King looks at Roland, folds the letter again and throws it inside the furnace.
 Millions of sparks ascend into the night sky.

-They both observe the constelations sprawling above in silence.
-All twelve guardians are there, shinnig brightly, perfectly aligned around the tower.
+They both observe the constellations sprawling above in silence.
+All twelve guardians are there, shinning brightly, perfectly aligned around the tower.
-Polaris and the sword of Eld can easyly be appreciated in all their's splendor too.
+Polaris and the sword of Eld can easily be appreciated in all their's splendor too.

-The gunslinger, plain as he is, doesn't like this talking.
-He is unease.
+The gunslinger, didn't like the letter, it made him unease.
+Plain as he is he cannot fully grasp the meaning of everything he just heard.
 Shivers run through his spine.

-I know you are a bit overwelmed now - says the Crimson King.
-Belive me, this is not any easier for me either than it is for you.
+I know you are a bit overwhelmed now - says the Crimson King.
+Believe me, this is not any easier for me either than it is for you.
 I don't know how much could I bear if I were you.
 What universal truths would I have to swallow once I get to my Tower...
 I try not to think...
 It might be... mmm... unwise.

 Back to silence.